-Click the + icon in the heading of Section 1.
+Click the plus icon (+) in the heading of Section 1.
 Scroll down to see the new information section at the bottom of the first section.

-Scroll back up and click the - icon in the heading of Section 1.
+Scroll back up and click the minus icon () in the heading of Section 1.

 The information section that was used for the previous questions will expand.